Skip to main content

 Available to employees who do not enroll in an HSA, or do not elect medical coverage through Transamerica

-- Choose your contribution amount during enrollment.
-You can only change your contribution amount during the year if you have a qualifying event.
+• Choose your contribution amount during enrollment.
+You can only change your contribution during the year if you have a qualifying life event.

-- Pay your eligible expenses by using your FSA debit card, or log on to Transamerica to request reimbursement for payments you’ve made.
+• Pay for eligible expenses with your FSA debit card, or visit the Transamerica portal to request reimbursement for eligible expenses.

 Combination FSA